ericapiano/wedding-website/README.md

 # wedding-website

-A customizable wedding website for brides and grooms to manage their registry and guest list.
-Initited persons can view site to RSVP with answer and headcount, search registry, get directions for wedding events and read about the couple and bridal party.
+A customizable wedding website for couples to manage their registry, guest list, and venue locations.
+Those invited can use website to RSVP with attendance status and headcount, browse registry, get directions to wedding events and read about the couple and bridal party.

 ## Tech Used

+-MonogoDB
+-Express
 -React
--Express
--MonogoDB
 -Mongoose
+-Node.js
 -Axios
--Node.js
 -reactstrap
+-CSS3
+-CSS Animation
+-Leaflet Maps
+-Styled-components

 ## Demo Link